nationalarchives/ds-caselaw-data-enrichment-service/docs/caselaw/case-law-annotator.md

 ## The Rules Manifest, Canonical and Malformed Citations

-The concept of **canonical** and **malformed** citations is central to the design of the Case Law Annotator and the system of rules that underpins it.
+The concept of **canonical** and **malformed** citations is central to the design of the Case Law Annotator and the system of rules that underpins it, the *Rules Manifest*.

 ### Canonical citations
 Canonical citations are citations that exactly follow the correct form of the given citation.
 A canonical citation will not: